hartwigmedical/actin/clinical/README.md

    -output_directory /path/to/where/clinical_json_files/are/written
 ```

-### Disease Ontology ID

-For mapping of primary tumor location and type, second primaries and 'other conditions' in the ACTIN clinical datamodel,
-one or more Disease Ontology IDs (DOIDs) are assigned.
-For more information, see https://disease-ontology.org/.

-## External Clinical Data Feed
+## External clinical feed

 ### Required set

-The external clinical data feed should contain relevant clinical data per patient.
-Below is an overview of required data (if available) that should be provided per patient.
+For the best results, the (external) clinical feed should contain all clinical data described below ('required set').
+Below is an overview of data that, if available, should be provided per patient.

-Note that 'with date' indicates whether a date should be assigned to the variable.
+Note that the column 'with date?' indicates whether the variable should be provided with date.

 Patient details